jychp/cartography-openapi/examples/clevercloud/clevercloud_module/docs/schema.md

 ### Organization

-# CHANGEME: Add a short description of the node and complete fields description
+#CHANGEME: Add here the description of the entity

 | Field | Description |
 |-------|-------------|